-- 1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these revised Explanatory Notes are published to accompany the Scottish Crown Estate Bill ("the Bill") introduced in the Scottish Parliament as amended at Stage 2.
-Text has been added or amended as necessary to reflect amendments made to the Bill at Stage 2 and these changes are indicated by sidelining in the right margin. - 2.
-The following accompanying documents are published separately: - a Supplementary Financial Memorandum (SP Bill 24A-FM); - a Supplementary Delegated Powers Memorandum (SP Bill 24A- DPM); - 3.
-These revised Explanatory Notes are intended to assist the reader of the Bill and to help inform debate on it.
-They do not form part of the Bill and have not been endorsed by the Parliament. - 4.
-The Notes should be read in conjunction with the Bill as amended at Stage 2.
+1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the Scottish Crown Estate Bill, introduced in the Scottish Parliament on 24 January 2018.

+- 2. The following accompanying documents are published separately: - a Financial Memorandum (SP Bill 24-FM); - a Policy Memorandum (SP Bill 24-PM); - statements on legislative competence made by the Presiding Officer and the Scottish Government (SP Bill 24-LC).

+3. These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
+They do not form part of the Bill and have not been endorsed by the Parliament.

+4. The Notes should be read in conjunction with the Bill.
 They are not, and are not meant to be, a comprehensive description of the Bill.
 So where a section or schedule, or a part of a section or schedule, does not seem to require any explanation or comment, none is given.